JacobNjenga2/alx-airbnb-database/database-adv-script/README.md

 ## Queries Included:
 - Non-correlated: Find properties with an average rating > 4.0
 - Correlated: Find users who have made more than 3 bookings

+# Aggregations and Window Functions – Airbnb Clone

+This file contains SQL queries demonstrating aggregation functions and window functions for analytical purposes.

+## Queries Included:
+- Aggregation: Total number of bookings made by each user
+- Window Function: Rank properties by number of bookings using RANK()